Shudy Camps

 Shudy Camps is a village in the south-east corner of Cambridgeshire, England, near the border of Essex and Suffolk, and is part of the Chilford Hundred.
-In 2001, according to the census, the population was 310, increasing to 338 at the 2011 Census.
+As of 2021, the population was 299.
 The area of the village is 951 ha.
 It includes the nearby hamlet of Mill Green, a main street, Blacksmith's Lane and Parkway.

 The highest point in the parish is 383' ASL at Mill Green.

 History

 The parish of Shudy Camps lies 12 miles south-east of Cambridge and was, until about the 14th century, known as Little Camps.
 It is probable that settlement in the area began in small clearings in the woodland.
-The chance discovery of ancient grave sites on the south west slope of White Hills Field (part of Carters Farm) was reported in the Transactions of the Essex Archaeological Society.
+The chance discovery of ancient grave sites on the south west slope of White Hills Field (part of Carters Farm) was reported by the Essex Archaeological Society.
 In 1933 it was decided to try and find these burial sites again, in order to date them and subsequently a further 148 burials were found and dated as the earliest form of Christian Saxon culture in the area.